Log In

 As the company starts to diversify our channel split, I think paid media will continue to drive direct to consumer, but more community building is necessary to succeed in wholesale and beyond.

-What’s the biggest challenge you and your team at Nori are facing nowadays?
+What’s the biggest challenge you're facing nowadays?

 Courtney: So many!
 Inventory planning is really difficult for us.
 Hardware requires these really lengthy lead times.
 You're making decisions about what you think your biggest quarter of the business (Q4) is going to be, somewhere in Q two, and therefore there's a big cost expenditure attached to it.
 You want to ensure that your supply chain is ready and able, and that your product and assembly line is being inspected and audited.
 So all those products coming out of it are sellable and you're getting as much revenue as possible out of what you've paid for in inventory.
 It's a year-long investment in what often is a seasonal spike.